The Complete Guide To The Fish River Canyon

 Gaiters come in many forms and sizes.
 They are basically a barrier device that covers the top of your running shoe or hiking boot that prevents sand, small stones and leaves from getting inside your footwear while you are hiking.
 Some provide waterproof protection as well.

 The other reason why we did not have a blister problem was that we kept our feet dry.
 This was not due to the AR Mini Gaiters as they are not waterproof, but because of our waterproof hiking boots.
 I have done a review of the Blaze Mid Size hiking boots made by KWay and you can read that review here.
+We will discuss blister prevention later on in this blog.

 3. First Aid Kit Essentials